-Key Management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of GMCU, directly or indirectly and has been taken to comprise the Directors and members of the Executive Management team who are responsible for the day-to-day financial and operational management of GMCU.
+Key Management Personnel are those persons having authority and responsibility for planning, directing and controlling the activities of GMCU, directly or indirectly and has been taken to comprise the Directors and members of the Executive Management team who are responsible for the day-to-day financial and operational management of GMCU.
+There were 7 Directors during the reporting period (2022: 8) and 16 members of the Executive Management team during the reporting period (2022: 10).